WeblateOrg/weblate/docs/admin/config.rst

 MT_GOOGLE_KEY
 -------------

-API key for Google Translate API, you can register at https://cloud.google.com/translate/docs
+API key for the Google Translate API, you can register at https://cloud.google.com/translate/docs

 .. seealso::